 - Two-Generation Playbook Visit disclaimer page , Ascend at the Aspen Institute, September 2016

-- Two-Generational Strategies to Improve Immigrant Family and Child Outcomes Visit disclaimer page , by Helly Lee, Christina Walker, and Olivia Golden, CLASP, December 2015
+- Two-Generational Strategies to Improve Immigrant Family and Child Outcomes (PDF) Visit disclaimer page , by Helly Lee, Christina Walker, and Olivia Golden, CLASP, December 2015